Langley Centennial Museum

 Track 10: Things to do as a child.
 Shopped in Milner and sometimes in Vancouver.

-After going to highschool you would meet new kids.
+Track 11: Meeting new kids at school.
 High ratio of girls to boys.
 Principal was Manzer.

 SR-255.4 (CD 4)

-Track 1: Hugh did not gradutate high school because he couldn't pass finals.
+Track 1: Hugh did not graduate high school because he couldn't pass finals.
 He rode his bike to school instead of taking the bus.
 Cliques and meeting new people are also discussed.

 Track 2: Hugh talks about his life after leaving high school.
 Helping around the farm.